The agent works in the files

 The whole builder is files.

 Divine does not hide the website inside builder state.
-Pages, blocks, schemas, assets, and data behavior stay in the theme, which means an agent can work from Divine, GitHub issues, code review comments, or any bug tracker that points at files and diffs.
+Pages, blocks, templates, assets, and styles stay in the theme, which means an agent can work from Divine, GitHub issues, code review comments, or any bug tracker that points at files and diffs.

 # Theme source stays readable